What To Know About Diabetes + Sugar: A Dietitian’s Perspective

 As a diabetes dietitian, I get a lot of questions about sugar.
 I wanted to share my thoughts about whether or not people can eat sugar… or things containing sugar like dried fruit, candy, etc.

-As many of you already know, the answers to most questions related to food are: “In moderation.”
+As many of you already know, the answers to most questions related to food are: “in moderation.”
 For most people, there are no forbidden foods.
 Not everyone’s blood glucose responds in the same way to the same foods though.
 The only way to really know how a food affects you is by doing paired blood glucose checking – before and two hours after a meal.
 (For more information on how to do that, click here.)

 Keep in mind that “sugar” is a very broad term.
 The sugar we are mainly concerned about in diabetes is “added sugar” – not as much natural sugar (also known as carbohydrates that are part of foods like yogurt, fruit, vegetables, milk, and grains).
 All carbs will raise your blood sugar.
 Carbs in combination with protein and fat will raise it more slowly than just eating pure carbs.
 This link has some great information about avoiding added sugar.